microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-overview.md

 ## Manage the lifecycle of users in your organization

-{placeholder}
+Organizations have processes that are carried out during at least three stages of an employee's life cycle - when they join the organization, when they move within the organization, and when they leave the organization.
+Such processes may include provisioning and deprovisioning access and resources where required.

-The [lifecycle workflows APIs](/graph/api/resources/identitygovernance-lifecycleworkflows-overview) in Microsoft Graph allow you to automate the basic lifecycle processes for users in your organization.
+The [lifecycle workflows APIs](/graph/api/resources/identitygovernance-lifecycleworkflows-overview) in Microsoft Graph allow you to efficiently and effectively manage the basic lifecycle processes for users in your organization.

 ## Automate user access to resources